 Hon.
 Williams wrote in his order, in part:

 In short, the Court finds this is one of the rare instances when a more definite statement is required under Rule 12(e).
 Although defendants have urged the Court to dismiss the complaint outright under Rule 12(b)(6), to do so here would require the Court to guess as to what exactly plaintiffs are claiming are the false statements.
 Even if the Court granted such a motion at this stage, it would be a dismissal without prejudice allowing plaintiffs leave to file an amended complaint to allege facts that would state a claim.
 Without knowing precisely what plaintiffs are claiming, the Court cannot say that plaintiffs are incapable of alleging facts which, if proven, would state a defamation claim against defendants.Nunes v.
 Lizza (5:20-cv-04003-CJW) , Docket No. 27, p.
 19

 So what have we learned here?
-In part, we learned for the Court to faithfully and impartially discharge their duty in defamation cases, the court must identify all the statements that are capable of defamatory meaning pursuant to defamation laws, (read in context with applicable case law) and not leave anyone guessing.
+In part, we learned for the Court, the judge, to faithfully and impartially discharge their duty in defamation cases, the court must identify ALL the statements that are capable of defamatory meaning according to defamation laws (read in context with applicable case law), and not leave anyone guessing.